kevinmiguet-wm/book-notes/Try to avoid mess and accept it will be here.md

 He **trained his team on the worst case scenario instead of hoping for the best**

-In order to find what can fuck up you can gather people to find how
+In order to find what can fuck up you can gather people to find how things can mess up